venovako/KogAcc/README.md

 where `J_inner` and `J_outer` are taken from the table above.

 Please, set the block size `B` to at least `4`, for now.
+For both the blocked and the pointwise routines it is recommended that the matrix order be even.

 The `etc/env.sh` script should be sourced, without arguments or with a single argument `2`, as:
 ```bash